IraSoro/peri/BUILDING.md

 An `android` directory will be generated and you can open it with `Android Studio` and build the project based on this instruction <https://capacitorjs.com/docs/android>

 You can also create a development version of native `peri` using the `Docker` image.
-To to this you should run the following command:
+To do this you should run the following command:

 ```shell
 docker build -f docker/Dockerfile -t peri-android-env:latest .